-In an announcement, Boulder Ventures General Partner Peter Roshko said SyncHR “provides unparalleled automation and innovation in the human capital management industry that differentiates their SaaS platform from the competition.”
-In extension to the fresh funding, SyncHR highlighted what it said was a “year of record growth for the company.”
+In an announcement, Boulder Ventures General Partner Peter Roshko said SyncHR provides unparalleled automation and innovation in the human capital management industry that differentiates their SaaS platform from the competition.”
+In an extension of the fresh funding, SyncHR highlighted what it said was a year of record growth for the company.

 5. Sequel Venture Partners

 Management at Sequel Venture Partners includes; Tim Connor (Partner), John Greff (Partner) Kinney Johnson (Partner, Dan Mitchell (Partner), and Tom Washing (Partner).

 Founded in 2010 in Boulder, Colorado, Sequel Venture Partners focuses its investment in healthcare, enterprise IT, clean technology and internet-based services.
 Their portfolio includes Cardiovascular Systems Inc, Myogen Inc, Wall Street on Demand, and Homesphere Inc.